passcod/bin/README.md

 - Used with custom sudoers.d rules to allow my user to invoke netctl without typing a password.

+### notif

+- Shorter alias to notify-send + some config
+- Used to report progress on long running or looping tasks

 ### open

 - Use xdg-open and redirection to mimic OS X's open